 The following entities ("Cultural Organizations") are eligible to apply for grants for Cultural facilities:

 - Nonprofit cultural organizations: 501(c)(3) organizations that are primarily concerned with the arts, humanities, or interpretive sciences.
 The legislation includes but is not limited to museums, historic sites, zoos, aquariums, theaters, concert halls, exhibition spaces, classrooms, and auditoriums ("Cultural Facilities").
 Eligible facilities must be owned, leased, or used by one or more nonprofit cultural organizations, and must be accessible to the public.

 - Municipalities that own cultural facilities: provided that the cultural facility is at least 50,000 square feet in size, and at least 50% devoted to cultural purposes provided.
 However, if such building, structure, or site is 125 years old or older and is significant in the history, archeology, architecture or culture of the nation, the commonwealth, or the community in which it is located, it may be of any size.

 - Public or private institutions of higher education

 that own cultural facilities: provided that the cultural facility provides service and open access to the community and the general public beyond its educational mission and can demonstrate financial need.

 - Feasibility & Technical Assistance Grants:

-For planning and feasibility assessment for a proposed eligible
+For costs and expenses related to a planning and feasibility assessment for a proposed eligible project.

 - Any combination of the above.